-Army of Northern Virginia (1861-1865) – The primary military force of the Confederate States of America in the Eastern Theater of the Civil War, the army most often battled against the Union Army of the Potomac.
-The Confederates created three under the Department of Northern Virginia, which included the Aquia District, led by Major General Theophilus H. Holmes; the Potomac District under the leadership of General P.G.T.
+The Army of Northern Virginia, the primary military force of the Confederate States of America in the Eastern Theater of the Civil War, most often battled against the Union Army of the Potomac.
+The Confederates created three groups under the Department of Northern Virginia, which included the Aquia District, led by Major General Theophilus H. Holmes; the Potomac District under the leadership of General P.G.T.
 Beauregard, and the Valley District, led by Major General “Stonewall” Jackson.

 On June 1, 1862, its most famous and final leader, General Robert E. Lee, took command after General J.E.
 Johnston was wounded.
 The Army of Northern Virginia was engaged in several campaigns including the Peninsula Campaign and the Northern Virginia Campaign in 1862; the Chancellorsville and Gettysburg Campaigns in 1863; the Richmond–Petersburg Campaign in 1864–65, and several others.